sonic-net/SONiC/doc/SAI_failure_handling/dump_on_sai_failure.md

 Later when techsupport is invoked manually or invoked through auto techsupport, these dumps will be collected and once collected, they will be cleared from /var/log/sai_failure_dump/

-The above path will also be part of logrotate script logic inorder to have a check on the dumps not over running the disk space.

 The below diagram explains the sequence when a SAI failure happens
 ![](/images/SAI_failure_handling/SAI_failure_dump_sequence.JPG)